AnishReddyRavula/MovieBluff/readme.md

 """

-Django project to implement moviebluff project specified for stockroom.io.
+Django project to implement moviebluff project.

 + Install python 3.5 with virtualenvironment
 + install the requirements as >>>pip install -r requirements.txt